ranyangit/ranyangit.github.io/_pages/cv.md

 Hobbies
 ======
-* In my spare time, I enjoy investing on financial markets.
-Investment is a marathon, which is the same as my research.
+* In my spare time, I enjoy investing on financial markets. *"Investment is a marathon, which is the same as my research."*